redewiedergabe/corpus/resources/docs/literature.md

 - Hovy/Lavid (2010): Towards a 'Science' of Corpus Annotation: A New Methodological Challenge for Corpus Linguistics. *International Journal of Translation* 22(1): 13-36.

 - Krug/Tu/Weimer/Reger/Konle/Jannidis/Puppe (2018): Annotation and beyond - Using ATHEN. *DHd-Conference* Cologne, Germany: 19-21.

-- Semino/Short: Corpus Stylistics: Speech, Writing and Thought Presentation in a Corpus of English Writing, London: Routledge 2004.

 ## Corpora